'

 M-boutique hotel in Ipoh

-Food hunting is the must-do thing when travelling in Ipoh as this town is another food heaven for foodies.
-Let’s discover what are the famous foods in Ipoh!
+Food hunting is a must when visiting Ipoh, as this town is a paradise for food connoisseurs.
+Let’s discover the famous dishes of Ipoh!

 chicken-bean-spouts-ipoh-famous-food

 It looks simple, but trust me, it’s worth your try.
-The tender and juicy chicken is served together with steamed bean sprouts in sesame oil.
-Such a perfect combination.
+The tender and juicy chicken is served together with steamed bean sprouts in sesame oil making such a perfect combination of flavor.
+It is often eaten with rice or noodles.

 Salted Chicken